 - rinsing your vulval area after passing urine by pouring a jug of warm water over while you are sitting on the toilet

-- Using a hairdryer on a cold or cool setting to dry the area instead of a towel
+- using a hairdryer on a cold or cool setting to dry the area instead of a towel

-- Taking a stool softener, such as lactulose, to make sure you don't get constipated
+- taking a stool softener, such as lactulose, to make sure you don't get constipated

-Your wound will probably heal without any other problems.
+Your wound will probably heal without any problems.
 But if you develop oozing, a discharge that smells, heavy bleeding or have increasing pain, contact your doctor straight away.
 You may have an infection and need antibiotics.

-Find out about possible problems after surgery
+Possible problems after surgery

 There is a risk of problems or complications after any operation.
 Many problems are minor.
 It is important that you let your doctor know of any problems as soon as possible so you can get the treatment you need.